Know the rules before you start

 The Council may take enforcement action under the Resource Management Act (RMA) 1991 if your activity does not comply with the District Plan, a National Environmental Standard, or conditions of a resource consent or consent notice.
 Non-compliance may incur additional costs.

-Infrastructure Requirements
+Infrastructure requirements

-You may also want to apply for a new water connection; this way you can track each residential unit's water usage.
-Please apply here.
+You may also want to apply for a new water connection, this way you can track each residential unit’s water usage.
+Please apply here

 Was this page useful?

-Page last updated: 03:15pm Thu 05 February 2026
+Page last updated: 03:51pm Wed 13 May 2026